Sharan-Ravula/CS-321-Orthogonal-Matching-Pursuit/README.md

    - Mekha Rajesh
    - Fayek Sharaf

-> I had a lot of fun with the team when we were working on the project and giving presentation
+> I had a lot of fun with the team when we were working on the project and during the presentation (got bonus points for it aswell)

 <img width="1715" height="1291" alt="team_5" src="https://github.com/user-attachments/assets/dd96fd46-0d7f-46bb-841b-f85e706c2321" />